lsst-dm/dmtn-133/index.rst

 As pipelines execute, they will be able to calculate data quality assessment metrics and other results of interest such as centroids.
 These can be published as telemetry to allow them to be displayed to the observer.
-This telemetry can be received by the observing script that issued the data processing request, allowing the script to fine tune its observing strategy.
+This telemetry can be received by the observing script that issued the data processing request, allowing the script to fine tune its observing strategy (such as adjusting the CBP pointing).
 These metrics should be associated with the history of the exposure in the same way as observer comments are associated with specific observations.

 .. note::